awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/Self_AWS_Account.md

 ## Create new AWS credentials for an IAM User you already control

-1. Sign in to the AWS Management Console and open the IAM console at <https://console.aws.amazon.com/iam/>
+1. Sign in to the AWS Management Console as a IAM user who has IAM management permissions and open the IAM console at <https://console.aws.amazon.com/iam/>

 1. In the navigation pane, choose **Users**.